• Facebook

 Cache Clear Event

-In some cases the application must get notified when the cache is cleared.
-For the clear cache event, the user has to implement method which has the same signature as the CacheClearedCallback.
-The following method must be implemented in the application to perform desired processing when the cache cleared notification is fired.
+In some cases, the application must get notified when the cache is cleared.
+For the Cache Clear Event, the user has to implement a method that has the same signature as the CacheClearedCallback.
+The following method must be implemented in the application to perform the desired processing when the cache-cleared notification is fired.

 • Java